The Mob (film): Plot

-Johnny Damico, a detective going home on a rainy night, finds himself just a few feet from a shooting on a dark street.
+Johnny Damico (Broderick Crawford), a detective going home on a rainy night, finds himself just a few feet from a shooting on a dark street.
 The gunman claims to be a detective from another precinct, flashing a real badge, and then slipping away.
 Damico discovers that the victim of the shooting was a witness who was to have appeared before a grand jury investigating waterfront crime, and that the same man who shot him also murdered the chief investigator on the case just a few hours earlier (which is where the badge came from).
-Damico could lose his job, but instead he is given the chance to redeem himself by the police commissioner and district attorney.
+For slipping up in this matter, Damico could lose his job, but instead he is given the chance to redeem himself by the police commissioner (Ralph Dumke) and the district attorney (Carleton Young).

-The authorities then make plans to fly Damico to New Orleans with instructions to work his way "back up", all undercover, as a New Orleans tough-guy named Tim Flynn.
-Once he returns home by cargo ship, Johnny has the assigned task to discover there the true identity of the head of the waterfront racketeers.
+The authorities then make plans to fly Damico to New Orleans with instructions to work his way "back up", undercover, as a New Orleans tough-guy named Tim Flynn.
+Once he returns home by cargo ship, Johnny has the assigned task of discovering the true identity of the head of the waterfront racketeers.
 All that is known about the mysterious mob boss is that his name is "Blackie" Clegg.
 The city in which all the action takes place is unspecified, but it is "up" relative to New Orleans, though palm trees are shown.
-Upon his return, while still under cover, "Flynn" gets a job locally as a longshoreman and quickly makes connections to the mob's network of enforcers as well as to crews of surrounding dockworkers.
-He is befriended by Tom Clancy, a fellow longshoreman who lives at the same hotel.
-There the two frequently meet after work for drinks, which are invariably served to them by a bartender nicknamed "Smoothie".
+Upon his return "Flynn" gets a job locally as a longshoreman and quickly makes connections to the mob's network of enforcers as well as to crews of dockworkers.
+He is befriended by Tom Clancy (Richard Kiley), a fellow longshoreman who lives at the same hotel.
+There the two frequently meet after work for drinks, which are invariably served to them by a bartender nicknamed "Smoothie" (Matt Crowley).